tardate/LittleArduinoProjects/Audio/Visualization/VoiceLevelIndicatorKit/README.md

 Since this makes reverse polarity connection extremely unlikely, I probably could have just skipped the 1n4007 and shorted the connection instead.

 #### Audio Amplifier

 Audio input is captured with an electret microphone and amplified in two stages with S9013 PNP transistors.
 A 50kΩ pot provides master gain control for the second stage

 #### Filters

 The amplified audio is presented to 3 filter/LED driver chains.
 Each filter is tuned for a specific pass-band, and has a 50kΩ pot for individual level control.

-The fiters seemed a bit unbalanced and it's a little touchy to trim the individual pots for a given input level.
+The filters seemed a bit unbalanced and it's a little touchy to trim the individual pots for a given input level.

 Taking a closer look at the filter circuits, each is a combination of two RC filters and NPN transistor to bother selectively pass frequencies and also amplify the signal.
 That's a bit too complex for my entry level RC filter analysis skills, so I modeled the filters in [this CircuitLab project](https://www.circuitlab.com/circuit/m5cfrs/voicelevelindicatorkit-filters/).

 If I can trust the CircuitLab frequency analysis, things do look a bit out of whack and this matches observations of the circuit:

 * low-frequency bandpass is tuned too low, peaking around 10Hz!?
 This might explain why it seems prone to oscillate when idle
 * mid-range doesn't get much boost compared to the other bands, and again it is probably tuned too low; I think ideally it would be peaking around 1-5kHz
 * high-frequency dominates, getting maximum amplification.
 This is what happens in practice too.